7RU7H/Archive/Tools/C2/Introduction-To-Comand-And-Control-Frameworks.md

 The [[Metasploit]] Framework, developed and maintained by Rapid7, is one of the most popular Exploitation and Post Exploitation frameworks (C2) that is publicly available and is installed on most penetration testing distributions.

-## Armitage - metasploit extension
+## Armitage - Metasploit extension

-Armitage is an extension of the Metasploit Framework - it adds a Graphical user interface and is written in Java, and is incredibly similar to Cobalt Strike.
+[[Armitage]] is an extension of the Metasploit Framework - it adds a Graphical user interface and is written in Java, and is incredibly similar to Cobalt Strike.
 This is because they were both developed by Raphael Mudge.
 Armitage offers an easy way to enumerate and visualize all of your targets.
 Aside from looking a lot like Cobalt Strike, it even offers some unique features.
 One of the most popular can be found in the “Attacks” menu; This feature is known as the Hail Mary attack, which attempts to run all exploits for the services running on a specific workstation.
 Armitage really is “Fast and Easy Hacking”.
 ```
 git clone https://gitlab.com/kalilinux/packages/armitage.git && cd armitage
 bash package.sh